Optimal Dynamic Ancillary Services Provision Based on Local Power Grid Perception: Encoding Dynamic Ancillary Services as Parametric Transfer Functions

 The structure and parameters of the transfer function terms in \cref{eq:T_des_fp_components} can be obtained from the underlying grid-code specification of each ancillary service product.
 For instance, in the case of the FCR and FFR provision, the associated grid-code specifications are typically defined by some prescribed piece-wise linear time-domain curves (\cref{fig:fcr_ffr_grid_code}), where the required active power response should be satisfied at or above some minimum requirements.
-By applying our recent method in \cite{haberle2023gridcode} (which is based on Laplace transformations followed by Padé approximations of appropriate order), we can translate such piece-wise linear time-domain curves into the aforementioned rational parametric transfer functions $T_\mathrm{des}^\mathrm{fcr}(s,\alpha^\mathrm{fcr})$ and $T_\mathrm{des}^\mathrm{ffr}(s,\alpha^\mathrm{ffr})$ in the frequency domain, respectively.
+By applying our recent method in \cite{haberle2023gridcode} (which is based on Laplace transformations followed by Padé approximations of appropriate order), we can translate such piece-wise linear time-domain curves into the aforementioned rational parametric transfer functions $T_\mathrm{des}^\mathrm{fcr}(s,\alpha^\mathrm{fcr})$ and $T_\mathrm{des}^\mathrm{ffr}(s,\alpha^\mathrm{ffr})$ in the frequency domain, respectively (the explicit expressions are stated in \cref{eq:translated_parametric_tfs1,eq:translated_parametric_tfs2} in Appendix \ref{sec:AS_constraints_appendix}).
 The parameter vector $\alpha$ used in these transfer functions contains the parameters of the time-domain curves, which have to satisfy certain grid-code and device-level requirements.